sandrzejewskipl/spotify-scheduler/README.md

 ### Scheduling playlists
 In the Playlist tab, you can assign playlists to specific time slots.
 If no playlist is assigned to a slot, the default playlist will be used.

 You can also turn on <b>Random queue</b> for specific playlist.
 It's an alternative to Spotify's shuffle (which is not really random).
 When starting playback, app will create a temporary playlist with random tracks from your playlist. <b>Random queue doesn't support local tracks!</b>
+<h3>If you're using <b>Random queue</b>, disable shuffle option in your Spotify client.</h3>

 ![Screenshot of Playlist tab that contains selected playlist for specific time slot and user's playlists from Spotify](img/playlist.png)